hasithaa/bal.tips/content.en/docs/types/_index.md

 ---
 title: "Type and Values"
-description: "Ballerina has a variety of `type descriptors` that are used to describe types.
-Here is a comprehensive summary." date : 2023-01-01 weight : 5000
+description: "Ballerina has a variety of `type descriptors` that are used to describe types." date : 2023-01-01 weight : 5000 images : [/docs/types/ballerina_value_universe.jpg]
 menu:
   main:
     identifier: types